 4. The Spirit of Christmas by Nancy Tillman – A beautifully illustrated picture book that will help your child understand the spirit of Christmas.
 Sleds, jingle bells, Christmas trees, candy canes and presents are all fun parts of the holiday, but the true magic of the season comes when you spend Christmas with those you love.

 5. Snowmen at Christmas by Caralyn Buehner – The snowmen from Buehner’s “Snowmen at Night” are back to share how they celebrate Christmas!
-The fun, rhyming text and silly snowmen pictures make this an entertaining read for kids.
+The fun, rhyming text and silly snowmen pictures make this an entertaining Christmas book for kids.

 6. Mr. Willowby’s Christmas Tree by Robert Barry – Mr. Willowby excitedly sets up his Christmas tree which was sent by special delivery!
 But he didn’t realize it would be much too tall… He trims the top, which ends up as a Christmas tree for his maid, but it’s too tall for her.
 When she trims the top, it ends up as a Christmas tree for the gardner.
 And on it goes… each person’s trimmings ending up as a tree for someone else.